-Renowned for its natural resources with more than 300 miles of Atlantic coastline and the highest mountain peaks east of the Rocky Mountains, North Carolina is known for its scenic beauty, moderate climate and a culture that is rich in history.
+Renowned for its natural resources with more than 300 miles of Atlantic coastline and the highest mountain peaks east of the Rocky Mountains, North Carolina is known for its scenic beauty, moderate climate, and a culture that is rich in history.

 Spanish explorers were the first Europeans to make a permanent settlement in the area when Juan Pardo and his men built Fort San Juan in 1567 near the present-day city of Morganton.
-But, the fort was short lived.
+But, the fort was short-lived.

 During the American Revolution, there was relatively little fighting within the state, but many North Carolinians saw action elsewhere.
-Later, when the Civil War erupted, the state joined the Confederacy despite considerable pro-Union, anti slavery sentiment.
+Later, when the Civil War erupted, the state joined the Confederacy despite considerable pro-Union, anti-slavery sentiment.

-Great Smoky Mountains, Blue Ridge National Parkway, Cape Hatteras and Cape Lookout National Seashores, the Wright Brothers National Memorial at Kitty Hawk, and more.
+Among the popular destinations in the Tar Heel State, visitors flock to the Great Smoky Mountains, Blue Ridge National Parkway, Cape Hatteras and Cape Lookout National Seashores, the Wright Brothers National Memorial at Kitty Hawk, and more.

 Kathy R. Weiser-Alexander

-The state flag for North Carolina was not established until 1861 when the constitutional convention passed the ordinance of secession.
-This flag was used by North Carolina troops during the Civil War and existed until 1885 when a new design was adopted.
+The state flag for North Carolina was not established until 1861, when the constitutional convention passed the ordinance of secession.
+This flag was used by North Carolina troops during the Civil War and existed until 1885, when a new design was adopted.
 The new design consisted of a blue union containing a white star in the center with a gilt N on the left and gilt C on the right, with scrolls above and below documenting the date of the Mecklenburg Declaration of Independence.